 I have taken the liberty of writing about home theater systems in depth.
-Please look at the following article for a detailed discussion around home theater systems.
+Please look at the following article for a detailed discussion of home theater systems.

-For purposes of this article I will speak only briefly about home theater systems, summarizing only the most salient points.
+For the purposes of this article, I will speak only briefly about home theater systems, summarizing only the most salient points.

 The major focus will be on hi-fi systems and then I will contrast what makes them different from home theater systems.

 This article is intended to be beginner-friendly, so I will not be getting into very technical details.

 What makes the comparison a little tricky is that the 2 types of system are often spoken of interchangeably and they can very often overlap.

 Let’s first discuss hi-fi systems and then at the end I will summaries the main differences between a hi-fi system and a home theater system.

 Introduction to Hi-fi systems and home theater systems

 The dictionary definition of hi-fi is the reproduction of sound with minimal distortion giving a result that close to the original.